Bravely Default: Fairy's Effect: Reception and impact

 While the game was never released outside of Japan, the game still elicited commentary from Western publications.
 Some publications acknowledged that fans may lament the series' move to mobile phones after not being happy with some of Square Enix's other franchises poorly-received transitions to the platform, while others were more hopeful due to the fact that the main development team would be working on the spinoff, and that its success could help fund future mainline entries to the series.
 The latter sentiments ended up being the truth.
-In 2020, series producer Tomoya Asano noted that 2016's Bravely Second was internally seen as a failure after the lower critical and commercial reception it received compared to its predecessor, to the point that the team's next project was to pursue development of Octopath Traveler because he believed he would not be able to green light any further Bravely games.
-The perceived failure of Second discouraged the team's morale, but they felt determined to keep going, and pushed to do Fairy's Effect as a cheaper to develop mobile game.
-Fairy's Effect quick and immediate financial success in Japan restored morale and restored confidence in the series, leading to the development of another mainline entry, 2021's Bravely Default 2.
+Fairy's Effect quick and immediate financial success in Japan led to the development of another mainline entry, 2021's Bravely Default II.
+In 2020, upon being asked why the game was titled Bravely Default II despite being the third entry in the series, series producer Asano explained it was because he felt that Bravely Second, the actual second game in the series, had "parts that did not meet the expectations of fans."
+He initially felt it would be difficult to continue the Bravely series in the future, but the development team's success with Fairy's Effect and the Nintendo Switch title Octopath Traveler inspired them to revisit the series and led to planning of another entry.